ucsb-cs48-s20/project-s2-t2-free/docs/DEPLOY.md

 ## Heroku Setup

-Create a new Heroku app, and link it to you forked copy, so that you are ready to deploy the master branch.
+Create a new Heroku app, and link it to your forked copy of this app, so that you are ready to deploy the master branch.
 Instructions on how to set up your app on Heroku can be found here:
 [heroku.md](./heroku.md)